larry-athey/boilermaker/Instructions/WebUI.md

 ### Third Operation Mode

-The third WebUI data card has a completely different collection of settings.
+The third WebUI data card has a completely different collection of settings in the third operation mode.
 The **Brewing/Fermentation** mode turns the Boilermaker into a PID controller.

 ### Fourth WebUI Data Card